fnelson4314/Coding-Language-Notes/CodingLanguages/YAML_ansible.md

     - my_role
 ```

+- To find pre-built roles, you can find lots on ansible galaxy that you can use for your playbooks
+- For example, this command can be run to download a docker role made by the user geerlingguy: **ansible-galaxy install geerlingguy.docker**

 ### Ansible Templates

-An Ansible Template is a file that contains all your configuartion parameters, but has dynamic values that get plugged in fom your Ansible playbooks or from your inventory, variables, etc. Templates use the Jinja2 templating language.
+An Ansible Template is a file that contains all your configuration parameters, but has dynamic values that get plugged in fom your Ansible playbooks or from your inventory, variables, etc. Templates use the Jinja2 templating language.

 - An example of a template may look like:
 ```j2